-Many of us today have come to trust many of our financial transactions to ATMs (automatic teller machines).
-The push for electronic voting machines has benefited from that faith in ATMs.
+Many of us today have come to trust many of our financial transactions to ATM's (automatic teller machines).
+The push for electronic voting machines has been a beneficiary of that faith in ATMs.
 However, we are starting to learn that that faith is unwarranted.

-First, ATM machines do fail and are often attacked.
-Those who operate ATMs usually consider the loss rate to be a proprietary secret.
+First of all, ATM machines do fail and are often attacked.
+Those who operate ATM's usually consider the loss rate to be a proprietary secret.
 Banks are well versed in the actuarial arts and they build into their financial plans various means to cover the losses that do occur.
 In more crude terms, it's only money.

-Second, voting machines carry a more precious burden - there is no way to buy insurance or to set aside a contingency fund to replace a broken or tampered election.
+Voting machines carry a more precious burden - there is no way to buy insurance or to set aside a contingency fund to replace a broken or tampered election.